Wrecking (crime): Show trials for wrecking cases

+Soviet census of 1937

-One of the show trials involving charges of "wrecking" was that of official coordinators of the 1937 Soviet Census.
+One of the show trials involving charges of "wrecking" was that of official coordinators of the 1937 Soviet census.
 The census was organised with great expectations from the government that it would confirm the superiority of the Soviet economic and social model, with Stalin publicly declaring in 1934 that the Soviet Union was gaining at least 3 million citizens per year.
 The census questions and procedure were prepared for several years by a commission of professional statisticians and demographers, but then significantly changed by Stalin and other members of the Central Committee to better match their political goals – the collection phase of the census was shortened and the procedures simplified.

 The results obtained from the census were at least 8 million people short of the expected outcome and immediately classified.
 The formal organizers were accused of "wrecking" and sent to camps, and the shortage was officially presented as caused by their negligence and acts of sabotage.
 The actual measurement error, as estimated by statisticians in the 1990s, did not exceed 1.5%, and the disappointing result was caused by the huge loss of life that occurred during collectivization, the Famine of 1932–1933, including in Ukraine (Holodomor), and the mortality rates in the Gulag.

-Cultural depictions

-Aleksandr Solzhenitsyn, in his book of the prison camps of the Soviet Union, The Gulag Archipelago, describes Nikolai von Meck, an engineer who advised placing heavier-than-average loads on freight trains for the betterment of the economy.
-He was convicted of being a wrecker and shot — his supposed crime being that he had overloaded the trains for the purpose of wearing out the rails faster.